 The Online Privacy Bill will introduce requirements such as specific rules on how organizations should obtain consent from children and other vulnerable people.
 Additionally, when an individual requests that his/her data should not be disclosed to third parties or used, the organization should implement reasonable steps to comply with such requests.

-Requirements to comply with the Australia Privacy Act
+Requirements to comply with the Australia Privacy Act (APA)

-3. APP Entities can only collect “solicited” information
+3. APP Entities can only collect “solicited” information;

-4. APP Entities should manage unsolicited personal information in compliance with specific standards
+4. APP Entities should manage unsolicited personal information in compliance with specific standards;

-6. APP Entities should only disclose personal information to third parties under specific circumstances and subject to specific conditions
+6. APP Entities should only disclose personal information to third parties under specific circumstances and subject to specific conditions;

-9. An APP Entity can only adopt a government related identifier of an individual as its own identifier, or use or disclose a government related identifier of an individual under certain circumstances.
+9. An APP Entity can only adopt a government-related identifier of an individual as its own identifier or use or disclose a government-related identifier of an individual under certain circumstances;

 Do I need a cookie consent banner on my website in Australia?